Skip to main content

 lk room participants get --room <ROOM_NAME> <PARTICIPANT_ID>

-This is useful, for example, when transitioning an audience member to a speaker role within a room.
+This is useful, for example, to promote an audience member to a speaker role within a room by granting them the CanPublish privilege.

 Revoking permissions unpublishes tracks